hyperledger/aries-rfcs/features/0685-pickup-v2/README.md

 Version 1.0 of this protocol served as the main inspiration for this version.
 Version 1.0 suffered from not being very explicit, and an incomplete model of message delivery signaling.

-## Unresolved questions
+## Alternatives

 - An alternative to deriving a message ID is to wrap each message in a delivery wrapper.
-This would enable the mediator to include a mediator managed id and metadata along with the message itself, but carries the downside of
+This would enable the mediator to include a mediator managed id and metadata along with the message itself, but carries the downside of double encrypting messages and extra processing.

 ## Implementations